 What are the risks of going past your due date?

-The risks of some complications go up as you go past your due date, and there are three recent studies that have shown us what the risks are.
+The risks of some complications go up as you go past your due date, and there are at least three important studies that have shown us what the risks are.

-- In 2003, Caughey et al. looked at 135,560 women who gave birth at term in California between the years 1995 and 1999 (Caughey et al. 2003).
-The women in this sample all gave birth at Kaiser Permanente hospitals in northern California.
-The overall use of interventions (C-sections and inductions) in this sample was not listed.
+- In 2003, Caughey et al. looked at 135,560 people who gave birth at term in California between the years 1995 and 1999 (Caughey et al., 2003).
+The participants in this sample all gave birth at Kaiser Permanente hospitals in northern California.
+The overall use of interventions (Cesareans and inductions) in this sample was not listed.

-- In 2004, Caughey et al. looked at the records of 45,673 women who gave birth in a single hospital in California from 1992 to 2002 (Caughey & Musci 2004).
-The women in this study were mostly well-educated.
+- In 2004, Caughey et al. looked at the records of 45,673 people who gave birth in a single hospital in California from 1992 to 2002 (Caughey & Musci, 2004).
+The participants in this study were mostly well-educated.
 As far as intervention rates go, 18% gave birth by Cesarean and 16% with the help of vacuum or forceps.
 The rate of inductions was not listed.

-- In 2007, Caughey et al. studied the medical records of 119,254 women who gave birth after 37 weeks at Kaiser Permanente between the years of 1995 and 1999.
-This was the same time period and same hospital as his 2003 study, but this time the researchers only looked at low-risk women who had health insurance.
-The overall C-section rate was 13.8%, and 9.3% gave birth with the help of vacuum or forceps.
-The authors also took whether or not women had inductions into account when they calculated the risks of going past your due date (Caughey 2007).
+- In 2007, Caughey et al. studied the medical records of 119,254 people who gave birth after 37 weeks at Kaiser Permanente between the years of 1995 and 1999.
+This was the same time period and same hospital as his 2003 study, but this time the researchers only looked at low-risk people who had health insurance.
+The overall Cesarean rate was 13.8%, and 9.3% gave birth with the help of vacuum or forceps.
+The authors also took whether or not people had inductions into account when they calculated the risks of going past your due date (Caughey et al., 2007).

 Risks for mothers:

-- The risk of postpartum hemorrhage was lowest at 37 weeks (1.1%) and increased almost every week to a high of 5% at 42 weeks (Caughey 2007)
+- The risk of postpartum hemorrhage was lowest at 37 weeks (1.1%) and increased almost every week to a high of 5% at 42 weeks (Caughey et al., 2007)

-- The risk of a primary Cesarean (in women who have never had a Cesarean before) increased from 14.2% at 39 weeks to a high of 25% at ≥42 weeks (Caughey & Musci 2004)
+- The risk of a primary Cesarean (in people who have never had a Cesarean before) increased from 14.2% at 39 weeks to a high of 25% at ≥42 weeks (Caughey & Musci, 2004)

 - The risk of having a 3rd or 4th degree tear was lowest at 37 weeks (3.4%) and increased every week to a high of 9.1% at 42 weeks.
 However, these numbers are much higher than are typically seen, and are partially related to the high use of vacuum and forceps in this study.

-In their 2007 study, Caughey et al. reported that high use of induction, Cesareans, and vacuum/forceps for women with increasing gestational age may contribute to an increase in maternal risks.
+In their 2007 study, Caughey et al. reported that high use of induction, Cesareans, and vacuum/forceps for people with increasing gestational age may contribute to an increase in maternal risks.
 However, when the researchers used a statistical method to control for the use of interventions, the risks still increased with gestational age.
-Risks for babies: